GregSzopinski/Classify_spiders/README.md

-# Classify_spiders
+# recognize-venomous-spider
-Classify if spider on picture is infamous Brazilian wandering spider or just harmless giant domestic spider.
+Could your an image classifier tell if spider on picture is infamous Brazilian wandering spider or just harmless giant domestic spider.